At which campus can I study this program?

 - complete all required Content and Education Courses with a C or higher grade;

-- be rated acceptable or above on the Penn State Harrisburg Professional Dispositions for Teacher Education.
+- for Pennsylvania teacher certification, be rated acceptable or above for all criteria on the Final Professional Dispositions Review for Teacher Education.1

 Degree Requirements